SAP-samples/btp-generative-ai-hub-use-cases/01-social-media-citizen-reporting/python_app/README.md

 > [!IMPORTANT]
 Please, note that this proof of concept could serve as an inspiration for you partners who are looking to develop your own solution adopting Generative AI, specifically SAP AI Core (extended service plan).

-## Pre-requisites
+# Pre-requisites
 Below there are some setup steps that are required to ensure a success deployment of the application.

-* You have a productive account for SAP Business Technology Platform (SAP BTP)
+* You have a productive account for SAP Business Technology Platform (SAP BTP).
-* You have created a subaccount and a space on Cloud Foundry Environment with ???
+* You have created a subaccount and a space on Cloud Foundry Environment.
 * You have a SAP AI Core (extended service plan).
 For more info, please refer to this [blog](https://community.sap.com/t5/technology-blogs-by-sap/generative-ai-hub-out-now/ba-p/13580462) about the availability of SAP Generative AI Hub.
 As of the date of this repository, it is still not available for trial.
 * You have deployed at least one model in AI Core to be consumed through Generative AI Hub.
 More details can be found in this tutorial:
 ![Prompt LLMs in the generative AI hub in SAP AI Core & Launchpad](https://developers.sap.com/tutorials/ai-core-generative-ai.html)